Antivirus and security products may

 The OneIQ Pulse installer embeds unique engagement information preventing installation files from having stable fingerprints.
 Data collection also requires the use of networking capabilities and this may trigger additional heuristics.

-Each data collector is digitally signed to prevent tampering.
+Each data connector is digitally signed to prevent tampering.
 If a digital signature is intact you can override antivirus results and proceed with the installation.
 You may also report false positives to the antivirus company.

 Here is a list of common antivirus products with links to whitelist installation files: